 All people aged 18+ years old |

-Campaign running: February – December 2025 Timing rationale: The campaign launched on Sunday 23 February and will run at different times during the year to build awareness of the harm caused by drug driving and to discourage people from driving after taking drugs.
-The second burst of activity will be from mid-May to mid-June.
+Campaign running: February – December 2025 Timing rationale: The campaign is running at different times during the year to build awareness of the harm caused by drug driving and to discourage people from driving after taking drugs.
+The next burst of activity will be from mid-July to early September.
 Channels: TV, cinema, online video, outdoor, social media and website channels.
 Campaign summary: The campaign introduces the simple message ‘Don’t let the drugs drive’ and illustrates the serious consequences of driving after taking drugs, harm to yourself or others. |

 Speed: |